dethine/snipper/README.md

 original groove.
 Usually you end up resampling or quantizing by hand.

 This tool **solves that problem** by *yoinking*, removing any delay from the first hit, then adjusting the delays of subsequent hits.
-You can still modulate individual slices, like pitch or volume curves.
-You can then use this to carve out parts of the original break and create nice, snappy phrases for triggering as part of your breakcore shenanigans.
+You can then use this to carve out parts of the original break and create nice, snappy phrases that are easy to trigger when making breakcore, while still being able to modulate the hits as desired.

+## What's added

-These new actions can be accessed by right-clicking in the phrase editor:
+This tool adds new features to the menu in the phrase editor (right-click):

 - *Yoink from every note* creates individual phrases starting at each subsequent slice, containing the remainder of the phrase.
 This is great for jams and